opensci/blog.opensci.info/_posts/2011-06-14-Visualize-PLoS-Article-Level-Metrics-with-Google-Fusion-Tables-and-Spreadsheets.md

 ### Columns ###

-Now that we have limited the number of rows, we can also limit the number of columns.
-Select only the needed columns by including their names.
-Surround the column name with a single parenthesis `'` if there are any specical characters such as spaces in the name.
+The number of columns can be limited, like the number of rows.
+The needed columns can be selected by their names.
+Separate multiple names by commas.
+Surround column names with single parentheses `'` if the name contains any special characters such as spaces.

 {% highlight sql %}